jr0cket/javascript-meteor-workshop/02-manage-your-project-changes-with-git.md

   A git client was added when you installed the Heroku Toolbelt, but you can also use any you have already installed.

-  Now you have created your play project, you will use Git to put your project under version control.
+  Now you have created your Meteor project, you will use Git to put your project under version control.
 This will create a local git repository which is contained within a folder called *.git*.
 It is therefore important that you never delete the .git folder as you will loose your version control history.

   Create (initialise) a new git repository inside your project folder

-    cd my-project-folder
+    cd leaderboard
     git init

   You should now have an empty local git repository in which to manage your changes.